 Is there a difference in potency between these three brands?

 “I find that Dysport diffuses a little more than Botox or Xeomin,” says Dr. Klein.
 “I like to use it in the forehead but not in the glabella (the smooth part of the forehead between the eyebrows), where I worry about drooping.
 We tend to use all three products as patients also have preferences.”

 A study conducted by researchers at Xeomin’s parent company Merz Pharmaceuticals concluded that it is the most potent of the three:

 “The current study has shown that of the three products investigated, Xeomin contains the highest specific neurotoxin activity, followed by Dysport, with Botox having the lowest biologic activity.
 This result suggests that Xeomin contains only active neurotoxin, whereas Botox is likely to contain denatured/inactive neurotoxin.”

 Choosing between Botox, Dysport, and Xeomin

 If you are considering botulinum toxin treatments, your first step should be to consult with a board-certified dermatologist or cosmetic surgeon who has experience administering these products.

 He or she will assist you in selecting the brand of injectables that best meets your needs, both aesthetically and financially.

-» For more information on Botox and other injectable treatments, start a free consultation online with a cosmetic doctor in your area.
+» For more information on Botox and other injectable treatments, meet our medical review team.